Bathroom bill: Examples

 Shortly after HB2 was passed, in May 2016, in the last year of President Obama's presidency, the U.S. Justice Department sued North Carolina over its 'bathroom bill' in order to stop its implementation.
-Moreover, advocates claim that businesses in North Carolina have enforced toilet restrictions on transgender customers at their discretion.
-Mississippi also limited public toilet usage through the enactment of a law that protects religious beliefs, citing: "male (man) or female (woman) refers to an individual’s immutable biological sex as objectively determined by anatomy and genetics at time of birth", which does not consider transgender and intersex people.
+Moreover, advocates, including LGBTQ rights organizations, have reported instances of businesses in North Carolina enforcing toilet restrictions on transgender customers.

+In 2016, Mississippi also limited public toilet usage through the enactment of a law that protects religious beliefs, citing: "male (man) or female (woman) refers to an individual's immutable biological sex as objectively determined by anatomy and genetics at time of birth", which does not consider transgender and intersex people.
 Later, the Justice Department under Trump withdrew its opposition to this and similar state laws and policies.

-State legislatures in Arizona, Illinois, Kansas, Kentucky, Massachusetts, Minnesota, Mississippi, Missouri, South Carolina, Tennessee, and Texas have proposed bills that would restrict public toilet access to access on the basis of sex as biologically defined.
-Some of these laws allow the establishment of single stall separate toilets that can be used by all genders/both sexes.
-The National Center for Transgender Equality, an LGBTQ advocacy group, calls these bills discriminatory.
+In 2024, Mississippi passed a bathroom ban that affects public schools.

+As of 10 May 2024, according to the American Civil Liberties Union, 515 anti-LGBTQ bills had been introduced throughout the US during the 2024 legislative session, most targeting transgender people.
+Bills currently being considered include Kansas SB 180.

+In November 2024, Representative Nancy Mace introduced a resolution to ban transgender people from using bathrooms other than those of their sex assigned at birth at the U.S. Capitol, in anticipation of the swearing in of U.S. House member-elect Sarah McBride from Delaware, who is the first openly trans woman elected to Congress.
+Speaker of the House Mike Johnson then issued a ruling requiring transgender people to use the bathroom corresponding to their sex assigned at birth within the House of Representatives.

+On March 19, 2025, Marcy Rheintgen was arrested in the Florida State Capitol when she attempted to use the women's restroom in the building.
+She is being charged with possible jail time under a second-degree misdemeanor.
+In June 2025, charges were dropped and the case was dismissed as prosecutors failed to meet the deadline for filing charging documents.

 Public perception

-Public opinion regarding "transgender bathroom rights" in the United States is mixed:
+Public opinion regarding bathroom access rights for transgender individuals in the United States is divided: